Inclusion and diversity specialists: an essential role in a modern workplace

 An inclusion, diversity, and equality officer, manager, or consultant promotes good relations and practices towards minority groups within a company.
 They assess the needs of different communities in a workplace, develop and implement antidiscriminatory and inclusive policies, prepare and deliver staff training and workshops on the subject, and deal with internal conflict and discrimination.

 Kasia Zduniak, an inclusion and diversity (I&D) consultant at Aegon UK, tells us more about her job and its challenges and explains why inclusion and diversity in the workplace contribute to a company’s success.

 How did you become an inclusion and diversity consultant?

-I didn’t plan to work in equality, diversity and inclusion—I actually have a degree in law.
+I didn’t plan to work in equality, diversity, and inclusion—I actually have a law degree.
 I graduated in Poland and when I came to the UK, I started working in the Scottish Court Service (SCS).
 During my 12 years working there, I had to deal with equality legislation for the first time.
-Not long afterwards, the SCS created the position of equality and diversity manager—I applied and got the job!
+Not long afterward, the SCS created the position of equality and diversity manager—I applied and got the job!

 “They [I&D consultants] need a broad understanding of the subject and concepts such as unconscious bias or neurodiversity…”

 Do you need any specific training for the job?